schipholgroup/takeoff/docs/_deployment-steps/configure_eventhub.md

         subscription_id: "subscription-id"
 ```

+Here `eventhub_naming` is the naming rule for your EventHub namespace.

 ## Examples

 Assume an application name `myapp` and version `1.2.0`.
 This goes to `prd` environment.

 Minimum configuration example for one consumer group.
-This will create a single consumer policy (if it didn't already exists) for `some-eventhubprd` with name `some-eventhubprd-connection-string`
+This will create a single consumer group (if it didn't already exists) for `some-eventhubprd` with name `some-eventhubprd-connection-string`
 ```yaml
 - task: configure_eventhub
   create_consumer_groups: